qgis/QGIS-Documentation/docs/user_manual/expressions/expression.rst

    :width: 100%

    The Expression tab

+The :guilabel:`Expression` tab provides the main interface to write expressions using functions, layer fields and values.
+It contains the following widgets:

 * An expression editor area for typing or pasting expressions.
 Autocompletion is available to speed expression writing: